 Trusted Research is a campaign to raise awareness of the kinds of risks that academics can encounter during their research.

-The Centre for the Protection of National Infrastructure (CPNI) has created Trusted Research Guidance for Academia (2019) to help UK academics and research organisations understand and manage the potential risks to international research collaboration.
+The National Protective Security Authority (NPSA) has created Trusted Research Guidance for Academia (2019) to help UK academics and research organisations understand and manage the potential risks to international research collaboration.

 Trusted Research provides information on important subjects such as personal data, research data, export controls, intellectual property and cyber security.
 This guidance will be developed over time as more relevant legislation and guidance is introduced.